itsSanalog/sanalog.net/sanastro/src/content/blog/work/naming-logic.md

 Changes:

-- The 'i' branding is dropped, and the number is called a 'Brand Level' now.
+- The 'i' branding has been dropped.
+Number is called a 'Brand Level' now.
-- Generation has been reset to 1, and are called 'Series' now.
+- Generation has been reset to 1.
+Called 'Series' now.
 - SKU has been shortened to two digits, bringing the overall processor number to three digits (previously 4–5).

 Overall, this doesn't change much.
 Why did they bother?